Aenansh/redis-otp-service/README.md

 - npm
 - Docker, if you want to run Redis through Docker Compose
 - A Gmail account with an app password for email delivery
+- A Fast2SMS API key for phone OTP delivery

 ## Environment Variables